-Microneedling, also known as collagen induction therapy, is one of the most commonly performed aesthetic treatments at SkinMD in Chicago, IL.
+Microneedling, also known as collagen induction therapy, is one of the most commonly performed aesthetic treatments at SkinMD Seattle, WA.
 This incredibly versatile treatment induces your skin’s collagen production system and can resolve virtually any cosmetic issue.
 Read on to learn more.

 What You Should Avoid Before Microneedling

 You should avoid NSAIDs in the week leading up to your treatment session.
 Bruising is caused by internal bleeding and NSAIDs thin the blood, making internal bleeding more likely to occur.
 To mitigate the risk of bruising after your treatment session, do not take any NSAIDs during the seven days before your session; if you feel pain, soreness or discomfort, take acetaminophen.

 You should also avoid taking other drugs or nutritional supplements that are intended to thin the blood or may cause the side effect of blood-thinning.
 For example, you should avoid taking MAOIs if your psychiatrist advises you that it is safe to not take them for 72 hours before your session and several days after your session.
 Furthermore, you should avoid taking such nutritional supplements as vitamin E, fish oil, turmeric and ginger.

 Accutane is one of the most common acne medications on the market.
 Unfortunately, its active ingredient, isotretinoin is a retinoid.
 If you currently take this medication, ask your primary care physician if you can stop taking it and ask about an alternative that will not affect your collagen induction therapy treatment.
 You should not take Accutane within six months of starting treatment.